theobald-software/kb.theobald-software.github.io/content/_general/how-to-read-data-from-cluster-fields-in-the-tables-pcl1-and-pcl2-payroll.md

 ![payroll04](/img/contents/payroll04.png){:class="img-responsive"}

-**Please note**: The personnel number has to be send with leading zeroes.
-The date fields have the formatt yyyymmdd.
+**Please note**: The personnel number has to be entered with leading zeroes.
+The date fields have the format yyyymmdd.